chvonrohr/k8s-cicd/10-docker/slides.md

 ```

 Note:
+* each running container has it's own layer for changes
+* exec executes a command in a container
-The tail -f is dummy process to keep the container running.
+* The tail -f is dummy process to keep the container running.
-If the main process of a container stops, the container is stopped.
+* If the main process of a container stops, the container is stopped.

 ----